What is cystic fibrosis?

 To have cystic fibrosis, you must have 2 genes with this genetic change, one from each of your parents.
 If you have just one changed gene, you’re a carrier of cystic fibrosis.
 Most carriers are healthy and don’t have symptoms.

-Signs and symptoms of cystic fibrosis
+What are the symptoms of cystic fibrosis in children?

 If your child has cystic fibrosis, their body produces thick, sticky mucus that blocks their lungs, clogs their airways and is difficult to cough up.
 These blockages trap bacteria, which leads to chest infections and lung damage.